 - 3 cups shredded beets (raw), washed and trimmed

 - 3 eggs, beaten, preferably pastured

-- ½ cup almond flour OR 2 TBS coconut flour!FOR LEMON GARLIC AIOLI;
+- ½ cup almond flour (like this) OR 2 TBS coconut flour (like this)

 - Mix all ingredients together until smooth and creamy.
 Place in fridge until ready to serve.

 - Finely chop onion and basil leaves and add to shredded beets.

 - Add either almond flour or coconut flour.
 Mix to combine.

 - Heat skillet over medium/high heat and cover bottom of pan liberally with fat of choice.